Chocolate decorations for desserts

 This one is the easiest of decorations and adds impressive height to desserts and cakes.
 Place a sheet of alfoil over a chopping board or back of cooking tray.
 Spread the melted choc over the alfoil then place in the freezer until set hard then snap into shards.

-Chocolate Swirlies (on top of carrot cake with cream cheese frosting)
+Chocolate Swirlies (on top of Carrot Cake with cream cheese frosting)

 how to make chocolate decorations